OmarFou/HAH913E-2024-AccelCalisthenics/README.md

 # Calisthenics Activity Analysis with Accelerometer Data

 This project aims to analyze physical activity using accelerometer data in order to build a digital tool that helps users improve their training technique.
-Our focus is on four calisthenics exercises: **pull-ups, dips and push-ups**.
+Our focus is on three calisthenics exercises: **pull-ups, dips and push-ups**.

 The work demonstrates the complete physical activity analysis pipeline:
 - data collection using an accelerometer sensor,